papis/papis/doc/source/library_structure.rst

 The library structure
 =====================

-One of the things that makes papis interesting is the fact that its library structure is nearly nonexistent.
+One of the things that makes Papis interesting is the fact that its library structure is nearly nonexistent.

-A papis library is linked to a directory, where all the documents are (and possibly sublibraries).
-What papis does is simply to go to the library folder and look for all subfolders that contain a information file, which by default is a ``info.yaml`` file.
+A Papis library is linked to a directory, where all the documents are (and possibly sublibraries).
+What Papis does is simply to go to the library folder and look for all subfolders that contain a information file, which by default is a ``info.yaml`` file.

-Every subfolder that has an ``info.yaml`` file in it is a valid papis document.
+Every subfolder that has an ``info.yaml`` file in it is a valid Papis document.
 As an example let us consider the following library

 ::